-- Maintain a friendly and helpful; approach to students / clients. - Uphold all legislation and comply with all regulatory requirements relevant to the operation of our organisation. - Provide services that are efficient and consistent through continuous improvement planning incorporating student/client staff feedback. - Provide quality training and assessment by qualified staff and resources of a high standard. - Endeavour to ensure that no learner is unfairly disadvantaged.
+- Recognise and accept AQF Qualifications and Statements of Attainments issued by all other Registered Training Organisations. - Maintain a friendly and helpful; approach to students / clients. - Uphold all legislation and comply with all regulatory requirements relevant to the operation of our organisation. - Provide services that are efficient and consistent through continuous improvement planning incorporating student/client staff feedback. - Provide quality training and assessment by qualified staff and resources of a high standard. - Endeavour to ensure that no learner is unfairly disadvantaged.
 This includes making reasonable adjustments to the training environment, resources, and delivery and assessment strategies to accommodate learner needs. - Market services accurately and professionally - Offer skills recognition (RPL) as an assessment option to all of our clients - Recognise nationally recognised units of competency and award credits as applicable - Ensure training is appropriate to student/client needs by continual review of scope and delivery - Take reasonable care to look after the health and safety of others - Respect the privacy and confidentiality of clients and client information. - Welcome and actively seek client feedback as the basis for continuous improvement of our systems, resources, and the services we provide. - Provide a fair and equitable process through which clients / candidates can appeal assessment decisions.
 This is detailed in the Skyline Institute of Technology Complaints and Appeals Procedure.